Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

 - But apart from the obvious, let's check out what the Query Profile looks like for the String Manipulation for Customer 100 Dataset when using a Small warehouse:
   - The Total (and by extention Average) UDF Handler Execution Time was about half for a Normal UDF when compared to the Vectorised UDF
   - The Average UDF encoding/decoding time was less than 1/100th of a millisecond for a Normal UDF when compared to 5 ms for a Vectorised UDF
-  - I think we have to appreciate the difference of orders of magnitude here and especially when compounded, really makes the difference in performance between a Normal and Vectorised UDF
+  - We have to appreciate the difference of orders of magnitude here and especially when compounded, really makes the difference in performance between a Normal and Vectorised UDF
   - The Python Sandbox environment creation time was 1/3rd for Normal UDFs when compared to Vectorised UDFs
   - It is also important to note that the Bytes scanned and written were almost the same, and the partitions were the same as no partitioning had been done to this dataset.
 - *Optional Work*: Leverage `GET_QUERY_OPERATOR_STATS()` table function for a more detailed and thorough analysis.